 Most families don’t understand whether they qualify or not, so it’s important to run the numbers and understand how much aid you may qualify to receive.

 Each school usually provides estimated costs of attendance and a financial aid calculator to help you estimate how much, if any, need-based aid you might receive.
-I also have an estimated family contribution (EFC) calculator on my website, and you can use this to get an accurate estimate of how much you might be expected to pay toward college costs.
+I also have a student aid index (SAI) calculator on my website, and you can use this to get an accurate estimate of how much you might be expected to pay toward college costs.

 3. Saving and Investing